 EMERGENCY ESCAPE 'LIFE-PODS' FOR A RAPID GETAWAY

 And the next generation of citadels could be distinctly more mobile.
-Like crossing a lifeboat with a space ship, these emergency escape 'Life-Pods' provide a rapid getaway.
+Like crossing a lifeboat with a spaceship, these emergency escape 'Life-Pods' provide a rapid getaway.
 The watertight pods are constructed from high-tech materials to resist impact and feature built-in GPS trackers, temperature and fire barrier controls, and air purification systems.

 ANTI-DRONE SYSTEMS

-In recent years, drones have been making headlines for their interference with commercial airports, and the military have been particularly keen to curb their capability to spy on top secret locations.
+In recent years, drones have been making headlines for their interference with commercial airports, and the military have been particularly keen to curb their capability to spy on top-secret locations.
 As well as being a handy tool for the paparazzi to get up-close shots of a superyacht's private enclaves and the guests within them, those involved in the murky waters of industrial espionage can thank drones for greatly increasing their capabilities, too.

 But a new generation of devices to detect and defeat these drones is emerging to neutralize the occasional threats to privacy and security on yachts.
 One such defense system identifies any commercial drones in operation within a 20 kilometer radius, providing GPS positions of both the drone and the pilot as well as an indication of said drone's heading and speed.